Trying2BaDEV/Link-Generators/README.md

 - Then it wil ask for how many valid URL's will generate
 - Then it will ask if you want to open it in the webbrowser
 - Then it runs.

+If you want to open all URL's from the JSON file use the [jsonopener file](https://github.com/Trying2bAHacker/Link-Generators/blob/main/jsonopener.py)
+- Input the path to the successful_urls.json file.
+(The path needs to look like this: Drive\...\successful_urls.json